amfa-team/eslint-config-sbs/README.md

 Our default export contains all of our ESLint rules, including ECMAScript 6+, FlowJS and React.

-It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `eslint-plugin-jsx-a11y`, `eslint-config-prettier` and `eslint-plugin-eslint-comments`.
+It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `eslint-plugin-jsx-a11y`, `eslint-config-prettier` `eslint-plugin-compat` and `eslint-plugin-eslint-comments`.
 If you don't need React, see `eslint-config-sbs/base`.

 - Add `"extends": "sbs"` to your .eslintrc.

+For browser compatibility settings see https://github.com/amilajack/eslint-plugin-compat#3-configure-target-browsers

 **With Typescript:**